komma-softhouse/filament-verifactu-docs/README.md

 // $issuer->update(['tbai_license' => 'the software-guarantor license the foral treasury issued you']);
 ```

-Upload the issuer's certificate once (`CertificateService::store()`, or the
+Upload the issuer's certificate once (`CertificateService::store()`, the
-"Upload certificate" action on `VerifactuSettingsPage` if the host software
+"Upload certificate" action on `VerifactuSettingsPage`, or the Certificates
-does load this plugin's own Filament panel for that one screen).
-The
+page — all three manage the same certificate).
+The service itself has no
-service itself has no Filament dependency at all:
+Filament dependency at all:

 ```php
 use Komma\Verifactu\Enums\CertificateHolderType;